View free policies procedures examples from all manuals. No obligation, no credit card!

 We dig past generalities down to the tasks that we each perform.
 We look at each task and determine what’s not necessary – see if we can skip or eliminate steps.
 Would we get there faster?
 Would we each let go of “non-value-added” activities?
 I don’t know, but I know that an activity map could help us get the issues onto the dining room table.
 (Selling our analysis, conclusions, and the resulting change might require a rendered map, which I’ll cover in upcoming articles and blog posts.)

-Here’s the driving process presented in an activity map:
+Here’s the driving process presented in activity maps:

 Green steps transform the product (travel) that the customer (passenger) is receiving.
 These steps add real or perceived value to the product, in the customer’s eyes, so they’re called “value-added” steps.
 The green steps help transform the end product, whether or not the customer is aware of the transformation.